frconor-ebook/meditations/_posts/2025-09-15-the-widow-of-naim.md

 The priest has to make a judgment.
 That\'s how the sacrament is instituted, and that\'s why we don\'t confess our sins directly to God.

 And then we can receive that liberating absolution.
-A man told me once, who had been a Protestant in his former life, how he really appreciated the sacrament of Confession.
+A man who had been a Protestant in his former life told me once how he really appreciated the sacrament of Confession.

-'Because,' he says, 'when you confess your sins to God it sounds very good, but you never really know if you\'ve been forgiven or not.
-But when I hear those words of absolution, I know that I walk out of here a free man.'
+"Because," he says, "when you confess your sins to God it sounds very good, but you never really know if you\'ve been forgiven or not.
+But when I hear those words of absolution, I know that I walk out of here a free man."

-The fifth condition for a good Confession is to do the penance, to fulfill the penance imposed by the confessor.
+The fifth condition for a good Confession is to *do the penance*, to fulfill the penance imposed by the confessor.

 As a general rule, it\'s very good to fulfill the penance immediately after the Confession, not to say 'I\'ll do it tomorrow' or 'I\'ll do it later' because you might forget.